 Getting my IIC&M Executive Coach accreditation felt like a big win.
 I was financially secure, ready to invest in commercial property and launching a consultancy.
 I was content, but life had other plans.

 I lost it all through a deal gone bad.
 I was 30 and rebuilding my life from negative figures.
 The lessons learnt would later become the foundation for my Money Mindset Mastery workshops and Financial Intelligence for Entrepreneurs conferences.

 I lost everything.
 But the support of close friends got me through the worst years.
 However, the stress was not so forgiving.
 At a routine health-check, my doctor referred me to the hospital for an emergency scan where a tumour was discovered.

-This time, I learnt to stress-relief strategies, mindfulness and the power of releasing the past to embrace the future.
+This time, I learnt how deadly stress can be no matter how physically healthy one is.
+I discovered stress-relief strategies, mindfulness and the power of releasing the past to embrace the future.
 I was not ready to die so I found ways to live.
 Alternative therapy, healthier living, better work balance, prayer and a peaceful existence became my modus operandi.
 The tumour stopped growing.
 However, a few years later, I developed inexplicable internal bleeding.
 I had found the way to heal my body the first time so I did it again, but this time with more intention and ruthless elimination of anything non-essential in life and business.
 In addition to all the business and leadership strategies I had learnt over the years, I now had an arsenal of lessons to share with entrepreneurs and leaders.

 Fourth Defining Moment